7 Poop Textures and What They Reveal About Your Gut Health”:

 • Parasites

-• Severe food allergy
+• Severe food allergies

-Emergency Actions:
+Immediate Actions:

-Rehydrate with electrolytes (coconut water, ORS)
+• Rehydrate with electrolytes (coconut water or ORS)

 What Influences Poop Texture?